garretfick/garretfick.github.io/_posts/2023-11-13-ironplc-pipeline.md

 ## Shared Partial Workflows

 The deployment and integration workflows share a lot.
-I think it is possible to use a single workflow by adding all `if` conditions throughout.
-I also think conditionals such as `if` are a smell of poor abstraction.
+I think it is possible to use a single workflow by adding `if` conditions throughout.
+I also think conditionals such as `if` are a smell of poor abstraction so I prefer to avoid `if` conditions where possible.

-I borrowed the concept of partials for rendering web pages to avoid duplication.
+I borrowed the concept of partials for rendering web pages to avoid duplication and get rid of the `if` conditions.
 Each partial is a "function" that implements each significant step.
-These partials take in inputs and provide outputs.
-This ended up being a very useful concept.
+These partials take in inputs and provide outputs, being a very useful concept.

 <img width="300px" src="/static/img/blog/ironplc-pipeline/workflows.png"/>